thomasphansen/AlignExpressionsLuaScript/README.md

 # AlignExpressionsLuaScript

-A Lua plugin for Finale 27.x that aligns selected musical expressions to the leftmost horizontal position.
+A Lua plugin for Finale 27.x that aligns selected musical expressions to the leftmost vertical position.

 ## Description

 This plugin helps you quickly align multiple musical expressions (dynamics, tempo markings, text expressions, etc.) to the leftmost expression in your selection.
-This is useful when you want to ensure consistent horizontal alignment of expressions across multiple measures or staves.
+This is useful when you want to ensure consistent vertical alignment of expressions across multiple measures or staves.

 The plugin will:
-- Find the leftmost horizontal position among all selected expressions
+- Find the leftmost vertical position among all selected expressions
 - Align all selected expressions to that position
 - Display a confirmation message showing how many expressions were aligned